thenickdude/PlanC/Readme.md

 47F28C8B159B44979F420A7721C3104F...
 ```

-#### Recovery from ADB - CrashPlan Small Business
+##### Recovery from ADB - CrashPlan Small Business

-In this version, the adb directory is encrypted using a key that is specific to the computer that CrashPlan was
+In this version the adb directory is encrypted using a key that is specific to the computer that CrashPlan was
-installed on (so key recovery must be run on that computer).
+installed on (so key recovery must be run on that computer, unless you can recover the serial number from that machine).

-Currently, Plan C only supports adb directories created on Windows.
+**On Windows**, you *must* recover the key using the computer that created the adb directory.
+The adb directory is

-On Windows, the adb directory is encrypted by the "Local System" account, so we need to use a tool called "PsExec" to
+encrypted by the "Local System" account, so we need to use a tool called "PsExec" to run Plan C as Local System.
-run Plan C as Local System.
 Download it from here and put PsExec.exe into the same directory as Plan C:

 https://learn.microsoft.com/en-us/sysinternals/downloads/psexec